ichristov/intermediate-fluid-mechanics/README.md

 This is a GitHub repository for ME 50900 &ndash; Intermediate Fluid Mechanics at Purdue University, as taught by Prof. [Ivan C. Christov](HTTPS://christov.tmnt-lab.org).
 The repository mainly consists of Jupyter notebooks used for hands-on demos in lectures, continuous knowledge acquisition, problem-set solutions, and enrichment activities.

-Getting started (rough grouping of notebooks based on course topics):
+:rocket: Getting started (rough grouping of notebooks based on course topics):
 * General:
     - [Flow Visualization](extras/Flow_Visualization.ipynb) &mdash; streamlines, pathlines, streaklines
     - [Velocity Field in Polar Coords](Velocity_Field_in_Polar_Coords.ipynb) &mdash; how to plot planar (2D) velocity fields given in terms of polar velocity components